Gah-Kai Leung

 Advice & Feedback Hours: Please email me to arrange an appointment.

 My first name is pronounced ‘GAR-kay’.
-Trained as a political theorist, my research interests cut across philosophy, the environmental sciences and the social sciences.
+Trained as a political theorist, my research interests cut across philosophy, environmental science and social science.
 My main ESRC-funded doctoral research is on the ethical and political issues in earthquake/tsunami risk management.
 Specifically, I work on the risk of catastrophic tsunami-generating earthquakes on the Cascadia Subduction Zone, which spans the Pacific Northwest USA and Canada.
+Much of this research intersects with seismology, tsunami science and various disciplines concerning the built environment (like urban geography, city planning and civil engineering).

 More generally, I am concerned with questions of injustice, social problems and public policy.
 In this vein, I have ongoing projects on body image and eating disorders; care work and mental health; and historical injustice, forgiveness and reconciliation.
 I am finishing a book chapter on bureaucracy and structural injustice.
 I am increasingly interested in our social needs, rights and interests and our intense need for social connectedness as human beings.
 This strand of my work is influenced by both recent philosophical writings on the ethics of sociability and popular perceptions of an epidemic of lonelinessLink opens in a new window and emotional isolation, particularly in the aftermath of COVID-19.
 I have also written on issues in bioethics and environmental ethics.